akmilton11/MechaCar_Statistical_Analysis/README.md

 In the changing car market I think it would be great to take a look at cost and fuel efficiency.
 The car market has seen an explosion in the EV market, so I think cost and fuel efficiency would be great metrics to look at currently.

 * What is the null hypothesis or alternative hypothesis?
 Are low cost low fuel efficient cars not selling on par with the US EV market?
-If low cost low fuel efficeint cars are selling on par with the US EV market, then buying an electric car will result in a rise in the EV market.
+If low cost low fuel efficient cars are selling on par with the US EV market, then buying an electric car will result in a rise in the EV market.
 Null: if low cost low fuel efficient cars are not selling on par with the US EV market, then buying an electric car will result in no improvement in the EV market.
 Alternative: if low cost low fuel efficient cars are not selling on par with the US EV market, then buying an electric car will result in improvement in the EV market.